kaidez/typescript-duck-simulator/notes.md

 * use `void` when a property doesn't have a specific type.

-* TypeScript can guess types...read up on "typescript type inference" to learn more.
+* TypeScript can guess types using "type inference."
+If TypeScript can't determine the type, it assumes it's a generic object, which makes sense since all this is just JavaScript.

 * read up on "function overloading".